 Any of the intermittent fasting methods can be done dry.
 (Except water fasting, obviously.)

-Whether you follow a 16:8 protocol, the 5:2 diet, or alternate day fasting, if you remove all liquid intake from your fasting periods, you’re dry fasting.
+No matter what fasting schedule you follow, if you remove all liquid from your fasting period, you’re dry fasting.

 During your eating window, you can eat and drink as you wish.